larscom/storage-manager-chrome/README.md

 Handsdown, the best free to use local storage, session storage and cookie manager extension for google chrome!
 Available in the google chrome webstore, download [here](https://chrome.google.com/webstore/detail/easy-storage-manager/ifpigodghnlhaaeibphbkloekpcpmcfo)

+This extension is free and remains free.
 Support me if you would like to!
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S7L7L2B9SNTME)

 Top Features